thegreatfire/thegreatfire/set_list.md

 layout: landing
 title: SET LIST
 description: 'View the songs and genres we play'
-seo_description: 'One of the most up-to-date set lists of any covers band, adding their own unique take to modern hits.'
+seo_description: 'Find out which songs make up one of the most up-to-date set lists of any covers band.'
 <!-- image: assets/images/pic11.jpg -->
 nav-menu: true
 ---